hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/13_traffic_lights_assembly.md

 -->

-Traffic lights are composed of two wooden boxes on the diagonal direction of an intersection.
-One of them is equipped with the computational stack and connection to the a camera.
+Traffic lights are composed of two wooden stands standing on opposing sides of the diagonal direction of an intersection.
+One of them is equipped with the computational stack and connection to a camera, the other one only serves as physical support for the tube.

-TODO: Add a photo of one intersection with a **new model** traffic light (as in pics below).
+The stand with the computational stack inside is designed to fulfill the purpose needed for a traffic light as well as serving as a Watchtower.
+A Watchtower is a system which is used in [Autolabs](+opmanual-autolab#part:autolab-definition) to  serve as localization system.
+As the hardware is exactly the same, we will first jump to the [instructions to build a Watchtower](+opmanual_autolab#part:watchtower-hardware) and then come back to this section to make the adjustments needed to turn a Watchtower into a traffic light.
+You do not need to understand what the purpose of a Watchtower is to finish the assembly of your traffic light.
+If you are interested in the functionality of the localization system though, you will find [this section](+opmanual_autolab##part:autolab-localization) interesting.
+A picture of the final result is found in[](#fig:TL-25).

 <!--